Birmingham Wedding Venues - Craig Y Nos Castle Wedding Venue

 A unique Wedding Venue - the romance of a real Welsh Castle combined with the historic grandeur of our very own Opera House licensed for wedding ceremonies.

-Craig y Nos Castle only accepts one wedding a day, so you and your guests from
+Craig y Nos Castle only accepts one wedding a day, so you and your guests from Birmingham will have the run of the whole ground floor of the castle exclusively.

 You're not in just one room, you and your Birmingham wedding guests have the run of all our ground floor rooms: